Rethen: Church

 The church can also be dated back to the early days of the village.
 The first mentions are found in the years 1323 and 1341; they concern the parish household and the election of churchwardens.
 The church tower that still exists today may have existed at that time (estimates put it in the 13th century).
 The Gothic-style tympanum above the portal is more likely to date to the 15th century, based on similar depictions in neighbouring parishes.

-Indirect Mentionings
+Indirect mentions

 Rethen is thus in any case older than the documented mentions indicate.
-A higher age was already indicated in 1641.
+An older age was already indicated in 1641.
 Georg von Rethen, mayor of Braunschweig, wrote about his family history that his ancestor Heinrich Bethmann had already been granted estates in Rethen and the church patronage by Bishop Hartbert of Hildesheim in 1199.
 However, no documentary evidence of this is known.